alokkumarsunny/DataStructure-DSOne/README.md

 # DSOne

-A raw implementation of Stander Data Structure and Algorithum using JAVA.
+A raw implementation of Standard Data Structure and Algorithum using JAVA.
 All the Data Structure created is generic(accept all data type).

 ## Getting Started